Coexistence Test of Primordial Black Holes and Particle Dark Matter from Diffractive Lensing

-{\it Halo discrimination.}-- We now discuss how diffractive lensing of chirping GWs measures and discriminates lens mass profiles.
-Diffraction, instead of GO, is generally relevant for $x_F \gtrsim {\cal O}(x_s, x_E)$.
-In the \emph{weak diffraction} regime $x_F \gtrsim x_s$ (here $x_s > x_E$, the other case with $x_s < x_E$ will be commented on later), $F(f)$ is approximated by the analytic continuation of $\overline{\kappa}(x)$~\cite{Choi:2021bkx},
+{\it Halo discrimination}\textemdash We now discuss how diffractive lensing of chirping GWs measures and discriminates lens mass profiles.
+Diffractive lensing is generally relevant for $x_F \gtrsim {\cal O}(x_s, x_E)$.
+In the \emph{weak diffraction} regime $x_F \gtrsim x_s$ (here, $x_s > x_E$; the other case with $x_s < x_E$ will be commented on later), $F(f)$ is approximated by the analytic continuation of $\overline{\kappa}(x)$~\cite{Choi:2021bkx}:

 where $\overline{\kappa}(x)= 2\pi(\pi x^2)^{-1}\int_0^{x} dx' x' \Sigma(x')/\Sigma_\text{crit}$ is the mean convergence (enclosed mass density normalized to the critical value) within an aperture of radius $x$ centered at the lens position.
 This remarkable result, evaluating the density profile at the frequency-dependent location (ignoring the constant phase $e^{i \pi/4}$ for order-of-magnitude estimation), clearly shows that the growing (chirping) GW frequencies probe the density profile at successively smaller length scales~\cite{Choi:2021bkx,Jung:2022tzn}.